 All staff are expected to keep their safeguarding knowledge and skills up-to-date and report any concerns they may have.
-We maintain records to ensure all staff have received the training they need.
+We maintain records to ensure all staff have received the training they need and training will be updated every 2 years.